 Caring can be rewarding.
 It can also be very stressful.
-Please click here to find out about the helpful workshops being held this week and next, focusing on different aspects of caring.
+There is help and support available focusing on different aspects of caring.

 A Carer is a person who provides or intends to provide care for an adult or disabled child.
 Caring can be rewarding but it can also affect your homelife, worklife, free time and your relationship with the person you care for.
 You don’t have to live in the same house as that person to be their carer.
 Carers are not paid a wage to provide support and are sometimes referred to as unpaid or informal carers.